iswc2025-anonaymous-ProgKGC/ProgKGC/README.md

 # ProgKGC: Progressive Structure-Enhanced Semantic Framework for Knowledge Graph Completion

-This repository contains the official implementation of **ProgKGC**, a progressive structure-enhanced semantic framework for knowledge graph completion.
+> 🔍 This repository contains the official implementation of **ProgKGC**, a progressive structure-enhanced semantic framework for knowledge graph completion.
 The model incorporates a progressive training strategy and a bidirectional neighbor integration mechanism to better leverage both textual and structural information.

-> 🔍 This repository is part of a submission to a top-tier semantic web conference.

 ---